braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ## Custom Event Storage

-All User Profile data, including Custom event metadata (first/last occurrence, total count, and X in Y over 30 days) is stored as long as each profile is active.
+All User Profile data, including custom event metadata (first/last occurrence, total count, and X in Y over 30 days) is stored as long as each profile is active.

 ## Custom Event Properties

-With Custom Event Properties, you can set properties on Custom events and purchases.
+With custom event properties, you can set properties on custom events and purchases.
 These properties can then be used for further qualifying trigger conditions, increasing personalization in messaging, and generating more sophisticated analytics through raw data export.

 Property values can be:
 - String